Film Vault / Painted Stages Archive

 Members of the background department pose for a photo (1998) to be included in Mulan Reflections, a humorous high-school yearbook project for the studio.
 Dubbed, "The Art Club," Background Supervisor Robert (Bob) Stanton stands in costume as muse.
 Clockwise from Bob are fellow painters, David Yorke, Xin-Lin Fan, Ron DeFelice, (myself), David Wang, David Murray, and William Silvers—yes, three Davids!.

-Traditional Disney background art, inspired by nature and fine art, traces its origins to Claude Lorrain’s stage-like landscapes.
-Walt Disney worked closely with leading artists of the time to produce a unique design for each film—a tradition that continues today.
+Walt Disney himself worked closely with leading artists of his time to create a unique design for each film—a tradition that continues today.
 Background art sets the mood and atmosphere of a scene, with its quality often reflecting the production’s budget.

 Lilo & Stitch, 2003, watercolors